Click Here for Winter Weather Remote Learning Day Information

 In making the decision to close or keep schools open, or to call for a Remote Learning Day, the District uses the following guidelines:

-1. If possible, school closings or Remote Learning Days, will be announced the night prior to the day school will be closed.
+1. If possible, traditional school days/emergency closings or Remote Learning Days, will be announced the night prior to the day school will be closed.
 If this is not possible, the announcement will be made the following morning.

 Early dismissal due to inclement weather